cossacklabs/product-docs/acra/keys/operations/generation.md

 | AcraServer    | transport public key of AcraConnector  | `.acrakeys/Alice.pub` |
 | AcraServer    | transport private key of AcraServer    | `.acrakeys/Alice_server` |

-With key store version 2 you need to export the following keys:
+With keystore version 2 you need to export the following keys:

 ```shell
 # On AcraServer